 Like the pill, the IUD doesn’t stop you from becoming pregnant in the future.
-If you decide that you’d like to become pregnant, you can contact your doctor and schedule an appointment for your IUD to be removed.
+If you decide that you’d like to become pregnant, you can contact your healthcare provider and schedule an appointment for your IUD to be removed.

 Finally, some IUDs can be used as a form of emergency contraception.
 When you have some types of the copper IUD installed, you’ll be 99 percent protected against pregnancy from sex you’ve had in the previous five days.

-Like other forms of birth control, the IUD birth control side effects exist.
+Like other forms of birth control, with the IUD birth control, there is a risk of side effects.
 In the first few months after the IUD is fitted, you might experience heavier periods, spotting (bleeding that occurs between your periods) and more severe cramping during your period.

 It’s also quite common to experience some discomfort, cramps and back pain in the week after the IUD is fitted.

 There are also a few more serious IUD birth control side effects.
 After it’s fitted, the IUD can slip out of place, increasing your risk of becoming pregnant.
-It’s also possible to develop an infection if bacteria enter your uterus while the doctor or nurse is fitting the IUD.
+It’s also possible to develop an infection if bacteria enter your uterus while the healthcare professional is fitting the IUD.

 Most seriously, the IUD could increase your risk of ectopic pregnancy if you become pregnant while it’s installed.

-These side effects are rare and unlikely to affect you.
-However, if you can feel your IUD coming out from your cervix, or have painful side effects from the IUD, it’s best to contact your doctor for assistance as soon as possible.
+These side effects are rare.
+However, if you can feel your IUD coming out from your cervix or have painful side effects from the IUD, it’s best to contact your healthcare provider for assistance as soon as possible.

-Finally, since the IUD doesn’t create any physical barrier between you and your partner, it won’t protect you from STDs.
-Just like with the birth control pill, you’ll need to use condoms or take an STD test with your partner to have safe sex.
+Finally, since the IUD doesn’t create any physical barrier between you and your partner, it won’t protect you from STIs.
+Just like with the birth control pill, you’ll need to use condoms to help protect against STIs.